jintonic/gears/tutorials/sources/README.md

 ### Ar39

 Ar39 is a beta emitter.
-It is a common background for examples ulitize liquid argon as detecting material.
+It is a common background for examples unitize liquid argon as detecting material.
 Its measured beta spectrum is implemented in [this mac file](Ar39.mac).

 ### Co57